-- a.
-Excess emissions: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping which is specifically defined, or stated to be, excess emissions by an applicable requirement) - i.
-None required to be reported in accordance with Condition 6.1.4. - b.
-Exceedances: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping that provides data in terms of an emission limitation or standard and that indicates that emissions (or opacity) do not meet the applicable emission limitation or standard consistent with the averaging period specified for averaging the results of the monitoring) - i.
-Any consecutive 12-month period during which total VOC emissions from the entire facility exceed 249 tons. - ii.
-Any consecutive 12-month period during which total HAP emissions from open molding operations equal or exceed 100 tons. - iii.
-Any consecutive 12-month period during which organic HAP emissions from open molding operations exceed the limits presented in Table 3.3.3-1 - c.
-Excursions: (means for the purpose of this Condition and Condition 6.1.4, any departure from an indicator range or value established for monitoring consistent with any averaging period specified for averaging the results of the monitoring) - i.
-Any failure to follow the work practice standards regarding cleaning operations, HAP-containing materials storage, and mixing operations found in Condition 3.3.4. - ii.
-For gel coat and resin operation filters, any period during which the pressure drop across any spray booth filter exceeds the manufacturer's recommended pressure drop and is not corrected within 24 hours. - d.
+- Excess emissions: (means for the purpose of this Condition and Condition 6.1.4, any a. condition that is detected by monitoring or record keeping which is specifically defined, or stated to be, excess emissions by an applicable requirement) - None required to be reported in accordance with Condition 6.1.4. - Exceedances: (means for the purpose of this Condition and Condition 6.1.4, any b. condition that is detected by monitoring or record keeping that provides data in terms of an emission limitation or standard and that indicates that emissions (or opacity) do not meet the applicable emission limitation or standard consistent with the averaging period specified for averaging the results of the monitoring) - i.
+Any consecutive 12-month period during which total VOC emissions from the entire facility exceed 249 tons. - Any consecutive 12-month period during which total HAP emissions from open ii. molding operations equal or exceed 100 tons. - Any consecutive 12-month period during which organic HAP emissions from open molding operations exceed the limits presented in Table 3.3.3-1 - Excursions: (means for the purpose of this Condition and Condition 6.1.4, any departure from an indicator range or value established for monitoring consistent with any averaging period specified for averaging the results of the monitoring) - i.
+Any failure to follow the work practice standards regarding cleaning operations, HAP-containing materials storage, and mixing operations found in Condition 3.3.4. - For gel coat and resin operation filters, any period during which during which ii. filters are not in place or are in poor condition, and it is not corrected within 24 hours. - d.
 In addition to the excess emissions, exceedances and excursions specified above, the following should also be included with the report required in Condition 6.1.4: - i.
-Any failure to perform the weekly container inspections required by Condition 5.2.1. - ii.
-Any calendar month in which VOC emissions from the entire facility exceed 20.75 tons. - iii.
-Any calendar month in which HAP emissions from the open molding and mixing operations exceed 8.3 tons.
+Any failure to perform the weekly container inspections required by Condition 5.2.1. - Any calendar month in which VOC emissions from the entire facility exceed ii.
+20.75 tons.

+iii.
+Any calendar month in which HAP emissions from the open molding and mixing